Rohit2248/demo_app/README.md

 # demo_app

-This is the complete source code for my demo app for the completion od engage workshop project.
+This is the complete source code for my demo app for the completion of engage workshop project.

 INTRO: